 While Judith was running up and down the planks (finally again!
 She had to treat her left ankle with care due to an inflammation… which is freaking hard for a passionate runner), changed from running cloth to a yellow raincoat and yellow boots, Heini climbed 7meters up an observation tower to get shots from above.
 We finished the round course and made it back to the car and our cottage when it was dark.
 Time for some healthy… and unhealthy 😉 food.
 Good night!

 TO BE CONTINUED ONE MORE TIME

-We have one more post with our last days in South Skåne (e.g. Österlen, Ystad & Ales Stenar) and more photos in the next post.
+We have one more post about our last days in South Skåne (Österlen, Ystad & Ales Stenar) and more photos in the next post.
 Please stay tuned.
-If you missed our first blog post on Skåne you can check it out here.
+You'll find the first blog post on Skåne here in case you missed it.

 BONUS – PHOTO SPOTS MAP OF SKANE ONLY FOR YOU

 Want to know where exactly we took our photos?
 Or don't have the time to research good photo spots in Skåne by yourself?
 No problem we prepared a map with all photo spots for you.